Debbie35/LITA-CAPSTONE-SALES/README.md

-# LITA-CLASS-PROJECT
+# LITA-CAPSTONE DATA ANALYSIS

-### PROJECT TITLE: LITA CAPSTONE DATA ANALYSIS:SALES PERFORMANCE ANALYSIS
+### PROJECT TITLE: SALES PERFORMANCE ANALYSIS

 ### PROJECT OVERVIEW
  In this project, I am tasked with analyzing the sales performance of a retail store.
 I will need to explore sales data to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
 The goal is to produce an interactive Power BI dashboard that highlights these findings.